 To be completely honest, when I first heard of the revitalisation of the Holland Village area, I had really high expectations of the outcome.
 After all, the bidding of this plum site was done under a dual-envelope concept.

-Meaning, concept proposals and tender prices have to be submitted in two separate envelopes.
-So concept proposals will be shortlisted first, and thereafter the proposal with the highest bidded price will win.
+The dual-envelope concept means that the concept proposals and tender prices have to be submitted in two separate envelopes.
+So concept proposals will be shortlisted first, and thereafter the proposal with the highest bid price will win.
 This basically means that there is some form of recognition given to the concept first without taking into account the price.
 Naturally, more thought would have to be undertaken in order to win.

 But the final product (retail side) is a little underwhelming for me.
 Don’t get me wrong, it’s not ugly or horrible by any means.
 It just looks slightly disjointed and I think more emphasis could have been given to enhancing that trendy heritage vibe.
 After all, that is a huge reason why Holland Village has been culturally popular and significant in Singapore.

 I’m no designer, but something iconic like the Vessel in Hudson Yards would have been cool.
 Okay, maybe not as elaborate, but a focal point would have done wonders to make the place stand out.
 You get my point.

 You can actually think of the One Holland Village Residences as an integrated development.